 of new situations, people and other dogs and/or possibly aggressive toward them.

-Introducing your dog to the world around him - also referred to as socializing your puppy - is a
+Introducing your dog to everything around him - also referred to as socializing your puppy - is not only

 There are several ways to make sure your dog gets well-socialized, but the main thing to remember is to start early.